mollyebuchanann/not-sure/README.md

 Ensure you have a Google Cloud project and BigQuery access.
-Authenticate your local environment: gcloud auth application-default login
+Authenticate your local environment:
+'gcloud auth application-default login'
-Install required Python packages: pip install google-cloud-bigquery pandas matplotlib Open the notebook in Jupyter or VS Code and run each cell.
+Install required Python packages:
+'pip install google-cloud-bigquery pandas matplotlib' Open the notebook in Jupyter or VS Code and run each cell.